Yliqiang/GitStore/readme.txt

-Git is a version constrol system.
+Git is a  distributed version constrol system.
 Git is free software.
+test insert!